Teaching Staff From SEPTEMBER, 2021

 Committees: Curriculum & Standards

 Mrs Jackson is a serving teacher employed by Trafford Local Authority.
-She has two children at St. Peter’s, and a third who is of pre-school age.
+She has three children, all of whom attend St. Peter’s.

 Mrs Eleanor Wills